contentful/forma-36/MIGRATION.md

 <ChevronLeftIcon size="small" variant="primary" />;
 ```

-To use an icon from a third-party library, you can pass it as `as` prop:
+To use an icon from a third-party library, you can pass it as an `as` prop:

 ```tsx static=true
 import { Icon } from '@contentful/f36-icons';